Doom666/Rust_Life/README.md

 ### Challenge 1: Bevy and Rurel

-I'll try to implement rurel example and create a window with a moving blue circle, representing a creature and a green scuare shape, representing a plant.
+I'll try to implement rurel example and create a window with a moving blue circle, representing a creature and a green scuare shape, representing a plant:

-[] Rurel example run
+- [] Rurel example run
-[] Bevy window - black BG 666x666 px
+- [] Bevy window - black BG 666x666 px
-[] bevy circle - randomly spawn
+- [] bevy circle - randomly spawn
-[] bevy scuare -randomly spawn
+- [] bevy scuare - randomly spawn
-[] bevy blue movement
+- [] bevy blue movement